Fetching primary parquet sources and computing exhibits.

 Is premature deindustrialization still a thing, 2024 edition?

 Rodrik (2016, Journal of Economic Growth) documented that developing countries that industrialised after 1990 peaked in manufacturing at lower income and lower employment shares than the older cohort of industrialisers.
 Eight years on, with BACI trade data through 2024, does the pattern still hold?
-We cannot replicate the GGDC value-added production panel here, so we use an export proxy: HS chapters 25-97 excluding 27 (mineral fuels) as a share of total merchandise exports, per CEPII BACI 202501.
+We cannot replicate the GGDC value-added production panel here, so we use an export proxy: HS chapters 25-97 excluding 27 (mineral fuels) as a share of total merchandise exports, per CEPII BACI 202501 (retrieved 2026-04-28).
 The story in the numbers below: yes, and by more than Rodrik saw.

 Method and caveats

-Rodrik (2016) uses GGDC 10-sector data on the value-added share of manufacturing in GDP and the employment share, cross-tabulated against log GDP per capita.
-The key finding is an inverted-U where the turning point has shifted left-and-down over successive cohorts: post-1990 industrialisers peak at GDP-pc around $3,000–$4,000 (2005 PPP) and at manufacturing shares roughly ten percentage points below the OECD pattern.
+Rodrik (2016) uses GGDC 10-sector data on the value-addedshare of manufacturing in GDP and the employment share, cross-tabulated against log GDP per capita.
+The key finding is an inverted-U where the turning point has shifted left-and-down over successive cohorts: post-1990 industrialisers peak at GDP-pc around $3,000-$4,000 (2005 PPP) and at manufacturing shares roughly ten percentage points below the OECD pattern.
 Herrendorf, Rogerson & Valentinyi (2014, Handbook of Economic Growth, vol. 2, ch.
-6) survey the structural-change literature that underwrites the inverted-U prior, and Felipe, Mehta & Rhee (2019, Cambridge Journal of Economics 43(1): 139–168) confirm the Rodrik pattern on a longer historical value-added panel from UNIDO INDSTAT.
+6) survey the structural-change literature that underwrites the inverted-U prior, and Felipe, Mehta & Rhee (2019, Cambridge Journal of Economics 43(1): 139-168) confirm the Rodrik pattern on a longer historical value-added panel from UNIDO INDSTAT.

 We cannot reproduce that specification with trade data alone.
 Instead we track manufacturing exports as a share of total merchandise exports, a related but distinct object: it rises when a country specialises into manufactures and falls when it discovers resources or when services exports (not captured in BACI) expand.
 Current-USD GDP-pc from WDI (NY.GDP.PCAP.CD) is used rather than PPP income, so turning points here are not directly comparable to Rodrik's published estimates.
 Read this page as a stylised-facts update on the trade margin, not as a value-added replication.